 Now is the time to eradicate bed bugs once and for all.
 This is how:

 1. Get rid of bed bugs naturally with heat or cold

 Bed bugs in mattresses and other critical areas can be killed by temperature.
 Dry the goods on high heat for 30 minutes after the wash cycle.
 Place impacted goods in a fridge at least 0 degrees Fahrenheit.
 To kill all bed bugs, leave them for four days.

 Steam beds, sofas, and other hiding spots to kill bed bugs without an exterminator.

 Buy bedbug-proof mattresses and box spring covers.
 These covers kill bed bugs inside and keep them out when closed up.
 They also block bed bugs while you sleep.

 Insecticides can kill bed bugs if home methods fail.
 Bed bug pesticides include pyrethrins and pyrethroids.
 These fast-acting herbicides are low-toxic to humans and dogs.

 Step 3: Hire a Bed Bug Exterminator

-Hiring a professional bed bug exterminator, such as Bug Zero, is the quickest and most effective method to get clear of bed bugs.
+Hiring a pest control in Nashville, such as Waynes Pest Control, is the quickest and most effective method to get clear of bed bugs.